Byzantine (band): History

 On January 26, 2012, it was announced the band was reunited with original lead guitarist Tony Rohrbough and had plans to record another album, which was to be self-funded.
 On February 26, 2013, their self-titled album was released.
 Bassist Michael "Skip" Cromer left the band due to finding religion.

-On May 29, 2014, it was publicized that Byzantine would be recording their fifth album that September when producer Jay Hannon returned to West Virginia with new guitarist Brian Henderson and new bassist Sean Sydnor.
-On April 7, 2015, the studio album To Release Is to Resolve was released independently by Byzantine for the second time.
+On May 29, 2014, it was announced that Byzantine would be recording their fifth album that September when producer Jay Hannon returned to West Virginia with new guitarist Brian Henderson and new bassist Sean Sydnor.
+On April 7, 2015, the studio album To Release Is to Resolve was released independently by Byzantine.

-In March 2016, the band announced on media that they had signed a 4 record contract with metal powerhouse label Metal Blade Records.
-It was announced that the band would begin recording in late summer 2016 for a spring 2017 release.
-The band finally entered the studio, once again working with Producer Jay Hannon.
+In March 2016, the band announced on social media that they had signed a four-record contract with the label Metal Blade Records.
+The band began recording in late summer 2016 for a spring 2017 release.
+The band once again worked with Producer Jay Hannon.
 Byzantine recorded at Byzantine Studios and 7 over 8 Studios.
-The release date of The Cicada Tree was pushed from spring to June 2 and ultimately was released on 28 July 2017.
-Byzantine then set out on their 1st true North American tour from mid September to October 2017, in support of thrash metal band Sacred Reich.
+The release date of The Cicada Tree was pushed back from spring to June 2 and ultimately was released on July 28, 2017.
+Byzantine then set out on their first true North American tour from mid-September to October 2017, in support of thrash metal band Sacred Reich.
 Byzantine also introduced a new level of crowd interaction as a Tier on their Pledge Music drive.
 They gave 1 fan the option to buy a tier that allowed them to pick 75% of that night's set list.

-The Byz Boss was well received by concert goers.
+On June 13, 2025, Byzantine released their seventh full-length album, Harbingers, also through Metal Blade Records.
+Four months earlier, on February 15, 2025, the band announced that original guitarist Tony Rohrbough was rejoining, this time alongside Brian Henderson.
+The album was recorded before Rohrbough's return, but he has been featured in the music video for the album's first single, "Floating Chrysanthema".
+Since the release of this music video, rhythm guitarist and singer Chris "OJ" Ojeda has shifted to exclusively vocal duties in live settings.